 Then is Baptism a work that you, and I must do to obtain eternal life?

 No, Baptism is not a work of man anymore than was circumcision which prefigured Baptism

 under the Old Covenant.

 This concludes this section on Baptism.
-If you have any questions or comments, feel free to contact St. Thomas Anglican Chapel through our subscribe for updates window on this website or on our Facebook page and may God bless you and keep you. †
+If you have any questions or comments, feel free to contact the Benedictine Chapel of St. Thomas Aquinas, through our subscribe for updates window on this website or on our Facebook page, and until next time, may God bless you and keep you. †